swamitagupta/exponential-and-logarithmic-functions/README.md

 Please add to the existing files, or create a new one of your own.

 ### Format
-Please follow the current Question & Answer format by:
+Please follow the current Question & Answer format.
+To get arrow with the hidden answer, use

 `<details><summary>Click the arrow for the answer.</summary>`